iescandon/tailwind-css-101/README.md

 }
 ```

-- **`config()`**: This function is used to access the configuration values defined in the `tailwind.config.js` file.
-It can also be used to dynamically generate values for various properties such as background color, text color, font weight, font size, and text content.
+- **`config()`**: This function allows you to access and modify any part of the `tailwind.config.js` file, such as the list of available classes, the prefixes used for variants, or the paths for custom plugins.
 ```
 // use value in CSS
 .btn-primary {